13 March 2004

 DEMOS: The people or commons of an ancient Greek state; hence, the populace.

 DEMOCRACY: Government by the people; that form of government in which the sovereign power resides in the people, and is exercised either directly by them or by officers elected by them.
 In modern use often denoting a social state in which all have equal rights.
 1576. b.
 A state or community in which the government is vested in the people as a whole.
 1574.
 2. That class of the people which has no hereditary or special rank or privilege; the common people.
 1827.
 3. U.S. politics.
-The principles, or the members, of the Democratic Party.
+The principles, or the members, of the Democratic party collectively.
 1825.

 Let us look into the Ultra Deep Field of this Greek phenomenon.
 Right at the beginning, the phenomenon of democracy emerges with a dual identity, that is, its practice within limited social structures, and the philosophical examination of its flaws, limits and possibilities.
 The character of Greek democracy is known and yet quietly ignored.
 It had a limited frame – the city state and its male members, while excluding women and slaves.
 That society, in turn, was hierarchical, with an aristocracy and an elite military leadership.
 Another known aspect of democracy, even in this primal stage, is that, once created, it sees its immediate task as that of driving the Demos at the earliest possible date to war on the frontier.